vbisrikkanth/easydmfollowers/README.md

 ##### Requirements
 Twitter API keys with access permission set to 'Read, write and Direct Messages'.
 You can register for a twitter developer account [here](https://developer.twitter.com/)

-#####  Dev Setup
+##### Setup
+1. Clone this repository into your local system
-1. Perform `npm i`
+2. Perform `npm i`
-2. Copy database file from `./archive/db/jupiter.sqlite` to the root folder
+3. Copy database file from `./archive/db/jupiter.sqlite` to the root folder
-3. Add Twitter API keys in the placeholders within `test.js` file in the root folder
+4. Add Twitter API keys in the placeholders within `test.js` file in the root folder
-4. Run `npm run gulp`
+5. Run `npm run gulp`
-5. Run `node dist/test.js`
+7. Run `node dist/test.js`
-6. _[Optional]_ run `npx sequelize db:migrate` after initializing a db in sqlite to get the tables and associations mapped into your fresh database
+7. _[Optional]_ run `npx sequelize db:migrate` after initializing a db in sqlite to get the tables and associations mapped into your fresh database

 ##### Where to get started?

 The [test.js](src/test.js) file in the `src` folder contains test cases for all the methods exposed in the library.
 To look further into how the methods are defined you can look into the [index.js](src/index.js) file in the same folder.

+Alternatively, you can clone our Jupiter GUI application from its repository [here](https://github.com/lelouch77/edmf-ui-v2) and follow the setup process and test the app.
+Jupiter Core will be included by default as a package dependency in the GUI app.

 ## 📄 License

-__Jupiter Core__ is MIT Licensed, as found in the [LICENSE](https://github.com/vbisrikkanth/easydmfollowers/blob/master/LICENSE) file.
+__Jupiter Core__ is MIT Licensed, as found in the [LICENSE](blob/master/LICENSE) file.